libu40/DataStructures/README.md

 * Each object in S3 max size is 100MB.
 * SWF workflow task can live upto 1 year.
 * SQS will deliver messages one or more times and the message delivery order is indeterminate.
+* When you launch EC2 instance you have the option to pass user data which includes scripts and cloud-init directives.
+This can be used to run on instances.
 *